Intro screen from Arc Browser during installation with the text “Meet the internet, again” on a blue and purple background.

 • The browser feels more like a work tool than a “consumption window”

 Arc also introduces “Spaces,” which act as separate work areas.
-One space can be for work, another for personal use, and a third for research — without mixing tabs, cookies, or your overall view.
+One Space can be for work, another for personal use, and a third for research — without mixing tabs, cookies, or your overview.

 Features that set Arc apart from Chrome and Edge